electricimp/Rocky/README.md

 - Rocky adds the access control headers unless the `accessControl` setting is set to `false`
 - Rocky rejects non-HTTPS requests unless the `allowUnsecure` setting is not set to `true`
-- Rocky parsees the body (and send a 400 response if there was an error parsing the data)
+- Rocky parses the body (and send a 400 response if there was an error parsing the data)
 - Invoke the Rocky-level middleware functions
 - Invoke the Route-level middleware functions
 - Invoke the authorize function, and based on the return on authorize: